ht0324/ht0324.github.io/_posts/2025-01-31-Link-Archive-Jan-2025.md

 **[Building a Virtual Machine Inside ChatGPT - Jonas Degrave](https://www.engraved.blog/building-a-virtual-machine-inside/)**

 *   I first encountered this blog post at the end of 2022, around the advent of ChatGPT, and I recently rediscovered it.
 The author attempted to simulate a Unix terminal environment using ChatGPT, and, surprisingly, they *succeeded*.
 This might not seem remarkable now, but it completely blew my mind when I first started using ChatGPT.
 The author is really clever, and they take it a step further by going "all meta," which I won't spoil.
-This clearly demonstrated that the LLM could simulate a system—in this case, a Unix system.
+This clearly demonstrated that the LLM could simulate a system - in this case, a Unix system.
 It gave me this sense that this LLM was something truly special and that it would fundamentally change everything.
 I still believe that, and I owe that kind of inspiration and shock to this blog post.

 **[Francois Chollet - Why The Biggest AI Models Can't Solve Simple Puzzles](https://youtube.com/watch?v=UakqL6Pj9xo)**